HenriqueNas/EBI-flutter-clean-arch/TDD.md

 1. Better quality code: By writing tests first, you ensure that your code is well-designed and follows the requirements.

-2. Early bug detection: By writing tests first, you can detect bugs early in the development cycle, which is cheaper and easier to fix than later stages.
+2. Early bug detection: Also, you can detect bugs early in the development cycle, which is cheaper and easier to fix than later stages.

 3. Improved maintainability: By having automated tests, you can refactor your code with confidence, knowing that you have tests in place to ensure that everything still works.